Jilian0717/LPT_intercomparison/Particulator/README.md

+***Codes used to test Particulator***

+Souce code of Particulator can be found in https://github.com/neilbanas/particulator

+For my tests using hydrodynamic history files from Hood Canal domain:

-Main code: example_HC.m
+• Main code: example_HC.m

-Hydrodynamic input: zenodo + /Particulator/hydrodynamics/
+• Hydrodynamic input can be found in zenodo + /Particulator/hydrodynamics/